-The Medical School for International Health grew out of collaborations between faculty at Ben-Gurion University of the Negev and Columbia University Medical Center.
-It combines Ben-Gurion University's international reputation as a leader in a humanistic approach to community medicine with Columbia's reputation for excellence in medical education and its extensive network of faculty, researchers and clinical resources.
+The Medical School for International Health was created in 1997 as a collaboration between faculty at Ben-Gurion University of the Negev and Columbia University Medical Center.
+This special affiliation combines BGU’s international reputation as a leader in a humanistic approach to community medicine and CUMC’s reputation for excellence in medical education.